Graduateshotline

 0F<60%

-While the above-mentioned grades are the most definite parts of the grading pattern, there are grades and their equivalents that lie between these grades.
-These grades are-
+While the grades mentioned above are the most definite parts of the grading pattern, grades, and their equivalents lie between these grades.
+These grades are -

 GradeGrade Point